AdodoolaO/ai-wig-stylist-finder/README.md

 Tools Used:

-OpenAI GPT-4 API: for both extracting location and generating the final stylist recommendation.
+OpenAI GPT-4 API- for both extracting location and generating the final stylist recommendation.

-dotenv: to securely load your API key.
+dotenv- to securely load your API key.

-Node.js (v18+): backend environment for running everything.
+Node.js (v18+)-  backend environment for running everything.

-Aplify: To scrape stylist data from Instagram
+Aplify- To scrape stylist data from Instagram

 How the Logic Works (Visually):